MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

   - Typically use a CLI to exec into the container.
   - If multiple containers, specify which container.
   - Make sure you have the right RBAC privileges.
+  - Use `kubectl debug` to create a temporary debugging container in the same Pod and use that to debug the target container.
 </details>

 ---